ScarletBlizzard/ScarletWorldModifier/README.md

 **Important!**

-*block-id* refers to the id of the block with its variant if it has any.
-For example, if you want to write id of the simple dirt block, you have to write `minecraft:dirt[variant:dirt]` but not just `minecraft:dirt`.
+*block-id* refers to the id of the block with its variants if it has any.
+For example, if you want to write id of a simple dirt block, you have to write `minecraft:dirt[snowy=false,variant:dirt]` but not just `minecraft:dirt`.

 If *final-block-id* is invalid, then block with *original-block-id* will be replaced by stone.